Cycle Paris to Geneva

 How to take part for Charity

 Pay a £199 deposit and confirm with your charity their minimum fundraising requirements for the balance.
 This will typically be double the cost of the adventure, less the registration fee.
-You can join any of our open Paris 2 Geneva Cycles just select the date of your choice opposite and enter the name of your chosen charity in the group/charity section.
+You can join any of our open Paris 2 Geneva cycle events just select the date of your choice opposite and enter the name of your chosen charity in the group/charity section.
 For more details of how fundraising works please read our step by step guide here or contact us for help.

 - Five nights’ accommodation in comfortable hotels based on twin rooms en-suite with breakfast